 The Logitech G502 is one of the best mice that Logitech has ever made, period.
 It’s one of the best-selling mice of all time, and the spec sheet has shown exactly why.
 Let’s talk about what makes this mouse special.

 The first thing that excited us about the G502 is the HERO sensor.
 HERO is Logitech’s proprietary gaming sensor that took them three years to perfect.
-The key factor of this sensor is its pinpoint precision that focuses on your swipes at a sub-micron level.
+The critical factor of this sensor is its pinpoint precision that focuses on your swipes at a sub-micron level.
 The manufacturers also increased their maximum DPI to 25,600, which is the most out of all the other mice on this list.

 This mouse gives you 11 customizable buttons that you can set individual profiles for using the Logitech desktop applications.
-The best part is that you’re not fully reliant on the software to maintain those player profiles.
+The best part is that you’re not entirely reliant on the software to maintain those player profiles.
 The mouse can store up to five profiles on the onboard memory.

 Are you having trouble adjusting to the weights of most mainstream mice?
 The G502 takes away that problem by adding adjustable weights inside the mouse.
 The removable 3.6 grams of weights can be used to customize the mouse to the weight that just feels good.